 When looking for the right bag, I am as captured by form as I am by function, sometimes to the point of making concessions on function when I find a real head-turning item.
-This is exactly the state I find myself in after using the Hardside Leather Carry On from Saddleback Leather Company
+This is exactly the state I find myself in after using the Hardside Leather Carry On from Saddleback Leather Company.

 I have owned this bag for about six months and used it for both air and car travel.
 Out of the box, the first sense that is awoken is that of smell.
 The plastic bag holding the suitcase emanates a woodsy, rustic, olfactory treat that only properly tanned full grain leather can produce.
 Upon further inspection of the carry on I can immediately see the care and craftsmanship that went into creating this piece and have no doubt that the 100-year warranty that accompanies every piece of Saddleback Leather is not a marketing ploy or a gimmick, this thing was built to last generations.